 In terms of asset quality, the sharia banking industry experienced a decline in November 2019 of 3.11% to 2.66% in February 2020.
 However, the liquidity of the sharia banking industry increased from 29.28% to 31.17 % in February 2020.
 This is an effort of regulators and sharia banking industry players in mitigating the impact of the spread of the corona virus, so that sharia banking assets have decreased between December 2019 and January to February 2020.

 Between January 2008 until December 2019 before the pandemic, the financial crisis in the financial sector occurred several times.
 It was noted that in 2008 as a global financial crisis that had a major impact on the stability of the Indonesian financial sector.
-In this study we analyzed the capital resilience of the Islamic banking industry during the second wave crisis.
-As a predictor of the resilience of the Islamic banking industry in financial crisis as the impact of the covid 19 pandemic.
+In this study we analyzed the capital resilience of the Islamic banking industry during the second wave crisis in the period of 2008 to 2019.
+Monthly statistic data of Islamic Banking Capital Adequacy Ratio and Return of Assets Ratio shown a fluctuations through the years.
+In 2008 to 2019, structural break in financial sector have been occured, which affected the probability of bankruptcy of islamic banking.

+Level of Capital Adequacy Ratio (CAR) and Bank Proitability (ROA)

+Islamic Banking Industry , 2008-2019

+Source: Monthly Statistic Report.
+The Financial Services Authority and Bank Indonesia.(2020)

-This study uses the banking system instability model Aleksi Wintin & Holyst (2001) to see the ability of Islamic banking in dealing with the financial crisis.
-By using economic variables as control variables include the Rupiah Exchange Rate against the US Dollar, Federal Reserves Interest Rates, Bank Indonesia Certificate Interest Rates, Inflation Rates, Economic Growth Rates and the Amount of Money Supply (M2).
+This study uses the banking system instability model Aleksi & Holyst (2001) to see the ability of Islamic banking in dealing with the financial crisis.
+By using economic variables as control variables include the Rupiah Exchange Rate against the US Dollar, Federal Reserves Interest Rates, Bank Indonesia Certificate Interest Rates, Inflation Rates, Economic Growth Rates, Money Supply (M2), Bank Profitability and Islamic Money Market O/N rate.

-The O/N rateIndicators of financial turmoil is the decline in the level of Return on Assets of the Islamic banking industry during the crisis period of the second wave of 2014 to 2017.
+Indicators of financial turmoil is the decline of Capital Adequacy Ratio of the Islamic banking industry during the crisis on December 2012.
 Other analysis is to use capital buffering, which is the difference between the ratio of bank capital adequacy to the capital adequacy ratio determined by the Basel Index set out in POJK No. 11 / POJK.03 / 2016 concerning banking capital in accordance with Basel III.

-Level of Return On Asset

-Source: Ascarya.
-Bank Indonesia.
-2020.

 Some studies predict that Islamic banking is more resistant to financial turmoil.
 This is a question among researchers and regulators regarding financial stability of the entire banking system.
 There is a difference of opinion among researchers regarding the Islamic bank's resistance in facing the financial crisis.
 Islamic banks should be said to be more stable in conditions of financial crisis due to the adoption of profit and loss sharing system contracts (Bourkhis and Nabi, 2013; Cihak & Hesse, 2010) However Alqahtani & Mayes (2018) believes that Islamic Banks have a higher risk than conventional banks.

 Alqahtani, F & Mayes, DG (2018) used Market-based financial stability measures to measure the performance of Islamic banks during the 2000-2013 financial crisis turmoil.
 His research took samples in 76 banks of the GCC countries.
 His findings say that during the Islamic crisis the bank did not have much impact on financial turmoil, but when the financial turmoil had an impact on the real sector the Islamic banks with large sizes experienced financial instability compared to conventional banks.
 However, Islamic banks with smaller sizes are more stable and able to withstand financial instability.
 Although the Islamic bank survives in a state of crisis of financial instruments that is quite high, but is affected by fluctuations that occur in the real sector.